 Description

 Along the rocky shores of Maine’s coast, you’ll find this easternmost national park.
-Once the exclusive domain of the Gilded Age elite, a few civic-minded residents decided to make Acadia’s beauty available to all Americans by donating the land to the National Park Service – and boy, are we glad they did.
+Once the exclusive domain of the Gilded Age elite, Acadia became available to all Americans when a few civic-minded residents donated the land, and boy, are we glad they did.

-With rounded mountains, shimmering lakes (called ponds here), rugged coastline, and forests dotted with old stone roads and trails, this New England national park is a real treasure.
+With rounded mountains, shimmering lakes (called ponds here), rugged coastline, and forests laced with old carriage roads and trails, this New England park is a real treasure.

 Best Time to Visit

-The best time to visit Acadia National Park is in the Fall when one of the most brilliant foliage displays in the world takes place.
-Mid to late October is best for peak fall foliage, but you really can’t go wrong here.
-Also, don’t sleep on Acadia National Park in the winter.
-You get amazing access to trails covered in snow or get the bonus of a mild winter yet still empty trails.
+The best time to visit Acadia is fall, when one of the most brilliant foliage displays in the world takes place.
+Mid to late October is best for peak color.
+And don’t sleep on Acadia in winter.
+Snow-covered carriage roads and empty trails are their own reward.

 8. Grand Teton National Park